-How’s the weather where you are?
+How’s the decorating going where you are?

 How To Make Stamped Spoon Napkin Rings

-spoon (at the risk of stating the obvious)
+vintage silverplate spoons (at the risk of stating the obvious)

 Step 1: Flatten the spoon with a rubber mallet

-You will still have some bumps when you finish.
+Just know that after you flatten it, you will still have some bumps when you finish.

 They’re called character. 🙂

 Step 2: Choose the size of stamps you want to use